delta-io/delta-sharing/docsite/docs/development_guidelines.md

 ./gradlew docsite:npm_run_start
 ```

 this will start a server on port 3000 on localhost where you can preview the result.
-The problem is that even if you kill
+When you kill
-the gradle terminal (with ctrl+c) the node process will keep running.
-You will need to kill it with
+the gradle terminal (with ctrl+c) the node process will be killed automatically by the custom gradleTask
-`./gradlew docsite:killAllDocusaurus`
+`killAllDocusaurus` (that you can also run manually through `./gradlew docsite:killAllDocusaurus`).

 The *only* thing that will differ on the published site is that the `protocol` is copied to `docsite/static/protocol`
 in order to have a "working" swagger UI.
 If you want to reproduce the same locally and have a working swagger UI at